soyart/fngobot/README.md

 # FnGoBot
-A simple, stupid command-line-like Telegram chatbot for tracking financial market quotes written in Go
+A simple, stupid CLI/Telegram bot for tracking financial markets.
+FnGoBot can be run as a standalone CLI program, or as a Telegram chatbot.
+Both versions have the same text interface.

-The bot is made possible with [this amazing Go Telegram bot library](https://gopkg.in/tucnak/telebot.v3).
+The Telegram part is made possible with [this amazing Go Telegram bot library](https://gopkg.in/tucnak/telebot.v3).
 It fetches quotes from Yahoo!
 Finance (via [finance-go](https://github.com/piquette/finance-go)), [Binance](https://binance.com), [Coinbase](https://coinbase.com), [Satang](https://satangcorp.com), and [Bitkub](https://bitkub.com).

 - Tested on Arch Linux and macOS.

 - This bot is currently in use in my friends' circle doing real trades, so the command-line patterns are not to be changed.

-## FnGoBot now also comes as CLI
+## FnGoBot now also comes in CLI!
 For a CLI program, run:

      go run ./cmd/fngobot-cli "<CMD>" "<Args>";